catchingash/Java--VideoStoreAPI/README.md

 - This part of the project is purely an API; all interactions should happen over HTTP requests.
 There is no front-end, user-facing interface.

 ### Testing
-- All endpoints must be tested.
 - We will use [JUnit](http://junit.org/) for tests.
-- There isn't a coverage requirement for this project, beyond demonstrating that every endpoint is covered by some manner of tests.

 ### Building and Running